isomerpages/nlb-mobile-guide/_get-started-with/library-membership-and-mylibrary-id.md

         <label for="acc6">Where can I sign up for library membership if I cannot use the online registration service? </label>
         <div class="new-accordion-content">
         <p>
-		You can sign up for library membership at our libraries using a Reservation Locker at any library except library@chinatown.
+		You can sign up for library membership by <strong>approaching a staff member at any library</strong>.
 If you are a PR or foreigner studying at an MOE school, remember to bring your School Smart Card to receive a waiver on the registration fee (for PRs) or the registration fee and annual fee (for foreigners).
 For foreigners, please also check our <a href="https://www.nlb.gov.sg/VisitUs/Membership.aspx#membership_for_foreigners">membership guide</a> to find out what documents to bring.
 		</p>
         </div>